cchabanois/mesfavoris/README.rst

 Import bookmarks file
 ~~~~~~~~~~~~~~~~~~~~~
-You can import bookmarks files that are already on your gDrive or that are shared with you.
+You can import bookmarks files that are already on your Google Drive or that are shared with you.
 It is also possible to add a link when a bookmarks file is shared by link.

 .. image:: /docs/importBookmarksFile.png?raw=true
     :alt: import bookmarks file